 Here’s how you can do that:

-Knowing your audience and customer is at the core of what makes B2B SaaS marketing so effective and results-driven.
+Knowing your audience and customers is at the core of what makes B2B SaaS marketing so effective and results-driven.
 It’s not about how much you push what you have to say; it’s about working with your customers’ needs.